 5. Interactive Quizzes

 Want to know which superhero you’d be or what your spirit animal is?
-Interactive quizzes are irresistible!
+That’s what interactive quizzes are all about, and honestly, they are irresistible!
 Brands leverage this content personalisation technique to entertain and engage users while simultaneously collecting valuable data.
 Tailored quizzes provide insights into user preferences and personalities, enabling businesses to refine their content marketing strategies to create targeted offers.

 Whether it’s creating one-of-a-kind email content or retargeting via social media, there’s no limit to what personalisation can do for your brand.